flon-io/meta/messages.md

 # messages

-The messages are mostly "orders", "do execute", "do invoke", "do receive".
+The messages are mostly "orders", "do execute", "do task", "do receive".

 There are messages whose point is to convey an event. "failed", "launched", "terminated".